Employer of Record in India

 In India, work permits and visas are essential for employers hiring foreign nationals.
 The process involves submitting applications, providing supporting documentation, and meeting specific eligibility criteria.
 The primary visa types include the Employment Visa for skilled foreign workers, the Business Visa for business-related activities, the Project Visa for government-related projects, and the Intern Visa for internships.
 Employers play a crucial role in sponsoring and supporting these applications to ensure compliance with Indian labor laws and avoid penalties.

 To obtain a work visa, applicants must provide documents such as a valid passport, employment contract, and proof of qualifications.
-Processing times vary, with Employment Visas taking up to 5 months.
+Processing times vary, with Employment Visas typically requiring applicants to earn at least US$25,000 annually, with exceptions for ethnic cooks, language teachers (other than English), and embassy staff.
 Employers must also assist foreign workers with post-arrival registration at the Foreign Regional Registration Offices (FRRO).
+Foreign employees planning to stay for over 180 days must register with the FRRO within 14 days of their arrival in the country, though registration is not required for Employment Visas issued for 180 days or less.
 Understanding these requirements helps ensure a smooth hiring process and compliance with Indian regulations.

 Annual Leave & Company Policies In India